Travelgate/documentation/kb/faqs/glossary.md

 The process of making a system or operation as efficient and effective as possible, often in terms of performance or resource usage.

 - **Option**
 A choice available to users or partners, often referring to product types.
 In the context of Travelgate's Booking Flow, Buyers receive all the available options that match their Search criteria.
-Each option provides various details, such as room type, price, and cancellation policies.

 - **OptionRefId**
 A unique identifier for each option.
 It is important not to modify this identifier for any reason, as it is used extensively throughout the Booking Flow.